MatthewReid854/reliability/docs/Fitting a specific distribution to data.rst

 Fitting a specific distribution to data
 '''''''''''''''''''''''''''''''''''''''

 The module ``reliability.Fitters`` provides many probability distribution fitting functions.
 Many of these functions can accept left or right censored data, although the location shifted distributions (any distribution with γ>0) will not accept left censored data.
 A discussion on why this is the case is presented at the end of this section.
 All distributions in the Fitters module are named with their number of parameters.
 I.e. Weibull_2P uses α,β, whereas Weibull_3P uses α,β,γ.
 This is intended to remove ambiguity about what distribution you are fitting.
-A list of the available distribution fitters is provided below.

 The supported distributions for failures and right censored data are: